gourryinverse/silk_normalization/README.md

 To run:
 ./analyze.py

+To reset the database before executing the pipeline:
+./analyze.py --reset

 The output will be deduplicated metadata records that maintain pointers back to the original records so that additional information can be queried or later normalized further.